dhirpalshah/dhirpalshah.github.io/index.md

 # optional CTA section --------------------------------------------------

 # By declaring these variables, you can include a CTA section.
-cta: connect # the heading for your CTA section
+cta: contact me # the heading for your CTA section
-cta_description: questions, comments, or concerns? please don't hesitate to reach out. # a description to be desplayed below the heading and above the content
+cta_description: don't hesitate to reach out if you'd like to connect! # a description to be desplayed below the heading and above the content
 cta_button: mailto:dhirpalshah@uchicago.edu # a link to an external website or to media
-cta_button_label: contact # the label on the button
+cta_button_label: email me # the label on the button

 ---
 [//]: # (write a bit about yourself here)